rhe33/cs400-X-Team-009/rules.md

-## How will we will track progress (and follow-up) on completion of tasks
+## How will we track progress (and follow-up) on completion of tasks